 Click song titles to read lyrics and more information.

-Hear clips on the EP page
+Hear many songs below in full on the EP pages.

 Charm song*/musical scene: The Big Fish tries to silence the Little Fish, a real bubblemaker!

-From The Big Kahuna
+From The Big Kahuna.

 Warm ballad sung by Farmer Eli and wife in a one-act musical, Farmer Eli's Vacation.